A narrative told through Four Throughlines elevates this film to legendary status.

 Both perspectives provide an account of the forces of termination generating conflict.

 The developing father/daughter dynamic between the two within the Relationship Story Throughline demonstrates the kind of problems We encounter.
 From this perspective, the conflict appears to source from an element of Proven, or what has been “verified, confirmed, or shown.”
 If anything, both have shown their inability to function properly as a family.
-This accepted truth forces their family apart when flowing with the dynamic would lead to them fulfilling the roles needed to resolve their relationship (Relationship Story Concern of Being, or Playing a Role).
+This accepted truth forces their family apart when flowing with the dynamic would lead to them fulfilling the roles needed to resolve their relationship (Relationship Story Concern of `Being, or Being).

 The result of these four perspectives is a passing of the torch.

-The element of Unending, the resolving story point of both the Main Character and Overall Story Throughlines is Unending:
+The element of Unending, the resolving story point of both the Main Character and Objective Story Throughlines is Unending:

 continual, ongoing, perpetual, ceaseless

-From an overall story perspective, this plays out with the idea that these children will pick up where Wolverine and Professor X left off.
-The “X-Men” will continue, never ceasing to exist (Story Outcome of Success).
+From an Objective Story perspective, this plays out with the idea that these children will pick up where Wolverine and Professor X left off.
+The “X-Men” will continue, never ceasing to exist (Story Outcome of `Success).

 “So this is what feels like.”